michaldziwisz/sara/README.md

 - Loop dialog with PFL preview and persistent loop metadata.
 - Sample-accurate intro looping on BASS-based players.
 - News playlists with Markdown editing, per-line read mode, and inline audio buttons.
+- Music folder playlists: assign a directory, preview on the PFL device with `Space`, and press `Enter` to send tracks to the active music playlist.
 - `.saranews` import/export plus a standalone News Editor (`sara-news-editor`) with persistent audio-device selection for preparing services outside the studio.
 - Options dialog for fade, PFL device, startup playlists, language, alternate play, auto-remove.
 - Screen-reader announcements (NVDA) and coverage in the test suite.